Nomfundo Moh

-Having signed a record deal with Universal Music, she rose to prominence with her debut studio album Amagama (2022), spawned with chart-topping single "Phakade Lami".
+Having signed a record deal with Universal Music, she rose to prominence with her debut studio album Amagama (2022), reached Platinum by Recording Industry of South Africa (RiSA).
+It was preceded by commercially successful singles "Phakade Lami", "Lilizela", "Umthwalo".

 Career

-She enrolled at the University of KwaZulu-Natal a Bachelor of Social Worker Degree.
+She studied at Intaphuka Primary School and enrolled at the University of KwaZulu-Natal a Bachelor of Social Worker Degree.

+Her early musical career began towards the end of 2010, as a feature artist.

 2020-2022: Amagama

 In September 2020, she began working on her debut studio album.
 In 2020, she signed a record deal with Universal Music South Africa.
 In February 2021, her breakthrough single "Lilizela" was released as album's lead single.
-The song was certified gold in South Africa.
+The song was certified Platinum in South Africa.

 In June 2021, album's second single "Umthwalo" was released.
 On October 7, 2021, her third single "Phakade Lami" featuring South African singer Ami Faku and Zimbabwean-born singer Sha Sha was released.
 It debuted at number 1 on Metro FM Top 40 Charts and number 4 on Most Popular Radio Singles.
-The song was certified 4× platinum in South Africa.
+In addition, "Phakade Lami" entered Top 10 at number 7 on Local Streaming Charts.
+The song was certified 6× platinum in South Africa.